wix/react-native-ui-lib/.github/ISSUE_TEMPLATE/bug-report.md

 ## Description

 <!--
-A clear and concise description of what the bug is.
+A clear and concise description of what is the bug.
 -->

 ### Related to